 9. Require use of R6 or similar share classes

 Impact score: 7.
-Participants pay higher fees for mutual funds when share classes have 12b-1 or sub-TA fees attached to them.
+Participants pay higher fees for mutual funds when share classes have soft dollar (12b-1 or sub-TA fees) attached to them.
 Using R6 or similar shares lowers the expense ratios of the funds allowing more of the fund’s earnings to be passed through to participants.

-As Congress mulls over changes to our private retirement system, lawmakers should consider these 401k improvements, all of which help working Americans become more retirement-ready.
-Even if none of these 401k improvements are implemented by Congress, employers can make many of them on their own right now.
+As candidate Biden considers changes to our private retirement system, I hope he considers these 401k improvements, all of which help working Americans become more retirement-ready.
+Even if none of these 401k improvements are implemented, employers can make many of them on their own right now.

 Robert C. Lawton, AIF, CRPS is the founder and President of Lawton Retirement Plan Consultants, LLC.
 Mr. Lawton is an award-winning 401(k) investment adviser with over 30 years of experience.
 He has consulted with many Fortune 500 companies, including: Aon Hewitt, Apple, AT&T, First Interstate Bank, Florida Power & Light, General Dynamics, Houghton Mifflin Harcourt, IBM, John Deere, Mazda Motor Corporation, Northwestern Mutual, Northern Trust Company, Trek Bikes, Tribune Company, Underwriters Labs and many others.
 Mr. Lawton may be contacted at (414) 828-4015 or firstname.lastname@example.org.